OpenEIT/EIT_EE/README.md

 # Eagle_EIT

-## Not the following design is an older design for an 8 electrode system.
-I have a newer system which was designed in Altium which I'll put up here as soon as crowd supply campaign finalized:
+Note: the following design is an older design for an 8 electrode system.
+I have a newer better system which was designed in Altium which I'll put up here as soon as crowd supply campaign finalized.
+In the meantime I'd love it if you wanted to join the mailing list!

 https://www.crowdsupply.com/mindseye-biomedical/spectra

 ## EIT PCB design in Eagle CAD